BTBurke/caddy-etcd/README.md

 ## Building Caddy with this Plugin

-This plugin requires caddy to be built with go modules.
-It cannot be built by the current build server on caddyserver.com because it does not support modules.
+This plugin requires caddy to be built with go modules.  **It cannot be built by the build server on caddyserver.com because it currently lacks module support.**

 This project uses [mage](https://github.com/magefile/mage) to build the caddy binary.
 To build, first download mage:

 ```
 go get -u github.com/magefile/mage